-I learned a lot from scripture about the foundation for how to be a good wife.
-And the more I read and prayed it became very clear to me that how to be a better wife—really was about transforming me from the inside out.
+Of all the books that have helped me to be a better wife, the one I learned a lot from is the Bible.
+It truly describes the key foundation for how to be a good wife.
+And the more I read and prayed, it became very clear to me that how to be a better wife—really was about transforming me from the inside out.

 How to be a better wife—started with me being humble by being soft, but strong.

 Let me be clear, being soft doesn’t mean you’re a doormat and being strong doesn’t mean you’re better than your husband.